blancaag/ss_image_class/README.md

 There are two options to test the model performance and generate predictions:

-- With the Dockerfile include in this repository. **Note**: he Dockerfile clones this repository each time that is executed, so in order to inlcude the last updates if the project this should be the default option.
+- Running the image Dockerfile included in this repository. **Note**: the Dockerfile will clone this repository each time that is executed, so in order to inlcude the last project updates this should be the default option.

 - Manually executing test.py

-* Running a test over a new set of data
-* Running the Dockerfile image:

-### With the image Dockerfile
+### Running the image Dockerfile

 Please make sure you have Docker installed.
-After cloning the repository, start Docker and run:
+After cloning the repository,

+1. Start Docker
+2. Run the image Dockerfile

 ```
 cd ss_image_class